topepo/AmesHousing/README.md

  * Many factor levels were changed to be more understandable (e.g. `Split_or_Multilevel` instead of `080`)
  * Many missing values were reset.
 For example, if the variable `Bsmt_Qual` was missing, this implies that there is no basement on the property.
 Instead of a missing value, the value of `Bsmt_Qual` was changed to `No_Basement`.
 Similarly, numeric data pertaining to basements were set to zero where appropriate such as variables `Bsmt_Full_Bath` and `Total_Bsmt_SF`.
 * `Garage_Yr_Blt` contained many missing data and was removed.
-* Approximate longitude and latitude are included for 2,925 properties.
-By default, the processed data returns these instances since their parcel IDs can be found in the Iowa system.
+* Approximate longitude and latitude are included for the properties.
 Also, note that there are 6 properties with identical geotags.
 These are units within the same building.

 ## The Ordered Factor Version